AllenLuo9566/ECE285_Proj/README.md

 Description
 ===========

-In this project, we use CNN transfer learning to classify retinal damage from OCT scans.
-What we will do is using a model (VGG-16 and GoogLeNet) which is already capable of extracting features from an image and train its fully connected network in order to classify different types of retinal damage instead of objects.
-Also we try to improve its performance by using some machine learning algorithms and adjusting parameters.
-Finally we will reach to an overall graph based analysis and evaluation for this model.
-This work will use PyTorch as deep learning framework and CUDA for GPU acceleration.
+In this project, we use CNN models to classify 101 kinds of food.
+What we willdo this using two models (VGG-16 and GoogLeNet) which are already capableof extracting features from an image and train its fully connected network inorder to classify different types of food.
+Also we try to analyze and improve itsperformance by adjusting parameters.
+Finally we will reach to some overall graphsbased analysis and evaluation for this model.
+This work will use PyTorch as deeplearning framework and CUDA for GPU acceleration.

 Getting Started
 ===============